openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 }
 ```

-The following is an example of the metadata for an RP that is a member of the edugain OpenID Trust Federation
+The following is an example of the metadata for an RP that says it is a member of the edugain OpenID Trust Federation

 ```
 {